Wednesday, July 9, 2025

 3. Mimicry Kit.
 This collection of pelts, dyes and concoctions cover a menagerie of beasts.
 As part of a 1-hour ritual, you can disguise yourself as a Deer or Owl (or an equivalent) without investing any MD, and the glamour lasts four hours.
 If you possess the Shroud hex, you may invest MD to gain benefits as listed.
 One slot.

 4. Pixie Flytrap.
-Not as bad as it sounds; a catch-and-release system for nature spirits. +2 MD, but can only be spent on your hexes, and are expended upon use until a Long Rest.
+Not as bad as it sounds; a catch-and-release system for nature spirits. +2 MD, but can only be spent on your hexes, and are expended until they're recovered + a Long Rest.
 Two slots.

 5. Burial Urn.
 About the size of a wine bottle.
 Anything kept inside won't rot, although it will slowly dry up.
 One slot.